 The Problem with "Assume Best Intentions"

 I used to use "Assume best intentions" as a guideline in my classrooms.
-It made sense at time time.
-My goal, looking back, was to diffuse tension and avoid conflict when possible.
+It made sense at the time.
+Looking back, my goal was to diffuse tension and avoid conflict.
 (I am personally very conflict-averse.)
-It took me time, and learning the VISIONS, Inc. model and guidelines, to 1) become more comfortable with disagreement, and 2) to understand why the privileging of intent over impact was so deeply problematic.
+It took me time, and learning the VISIONS, Inc. model and guidelines, to 1) become more comfortable with disagreement, and 2) to understand why the privileging of intent over impact was so problematic.

-Over the past years, I've increasingly seen organizations adopting guidelines or norms for group discussions and for having conversations.
-After seeing firsthand the risks of not having them in place, I began adopting them in my classroom teaching.
-Strong group norms can enable difficult conversations and can strengthen the cohesiveness of a group.
-Ideally, they create a container that disrupts business-as-usual power dynamics, enabling different voices to contribute to the conversation-- including those of people with marginalized identities.
+After seeing firsthand the risks of not having any guidelines in place, I began adopting them in my classroom teaching.
+In the past few years, I've seen organizations adopting guidelines or norms for group discussions and conversations about difficult topics.
+Effective group norms can help contain difficult conversations and can strengthen group cohesion.
+Ideally, they create a container that disrupts business-as-usual power dynamics, allowing different voices to contribute to the conversation-- including those of people with marginalized identities.

 However, not all group norms are created equal.
-While some can ensure that a conversation remains respectful (we like one that we use that says "It's okay to disagree; it's not okay to shame, blame, or attack self or others"), certain group norms can reproduce problematic power dynamics and undermine efforts toward accountability.
-A group norm like "assume best intentions" with no attention paid to impact does exactly that-- it offers a frame to excuse problematic behavior because it was not openly malicious, without creating any opportunity to share and discuss impact.
+Norms can help ensure that a conversation remains respectful (like one which we use, that "It's okay to disagree; it's not okay to shame, blame, or attack self or others").
+When not carefully thought through, some norms can reproduce problematic power dynamics and undermine efforts to create accountability.
+A group norm like "assume best intentions," where no attention is paid to impact, does exactly that-- it offers a way to excuse problematic behavior because it was not openly malicious, because there is no room to share and discuss impact.

-Intention is important, of course-- and, for the creation of relationships, and for the fostering and building of trust, accountability for impact is absolutely key.
+Intention is important, of course-- and, for the deepening of authentic relationships, and for fostering and building trust, and in anti-oppression work, accountability for impact is key.